FINANCIAL AID RATE83%

 - Prosthodontics Program

-UB is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-A classification.
+University at Buffalo is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Basketball (Mid-American Conference)